 A business supplying VAT taxable goods and/or services (hereinafter jointly referred to as taxed activities), may, in principle, deduct the VAT incurred.
-This entitlement to VAT deduction does not apply if the business supplies goods and/or services which are not taxed with VAT (such as exempt activities).
+This entitlement to VAT deduction does not apply if the business supplies goods and/ or services that are not taxed with VAT or are exempted from VAT.
 In addition, it may be the case that a business incurs costs for both business and private purposes.
 To the extent that these costs relate to the private use, the VAT incurred on these costs can, in principle, not be deducted.